 What Can I do if My Business is Failing?

-In this article we’ll explore the common reasons for that and some potential solutions to fixing your failing business.
+In this article we’ll explore the common reasons for business failure, and some potential solutions.

 While not exhaustive, here are some of the typical symptoms of a business in jeopardy.